GDLS0522/Cyber-Apocalypse-2023-The-Cursed-Mission-Writeups/ML/Reconfiguration/README.md

 ## Contact info

-This writeup was solved by Om Honrao (Discord ID: Inv1s1bl3#7047).
+This challenge was solved by Om Honrao (Discord ID: Inv1s1bl3#7047).
 If you have any questions or feedback, feel free to reach out to me.